Why is My Email Going to the Spam Folder?

 When your "from" email address is unknown to Gmail and other providers, algorithms set up to detect spam will be monitoring the address, subject line, and content of your emails very closely.

 Testing is one of the most important parts of the email marketing process.
-It helps ensure that the messages you send will actually be delivered to your recipients - and that everything looks the way you want it to.
+It helps ensure that the messages you send will be delivered to your recipients and that everything looks how you want it to.

 If you don’t test, your emails may end up in your contacts' spam folders without you ever knowing it!